kennedy0527/KTube/README.md

 git clone this repo

-go to [Google Colud Platform](https://cloud.google.com) to create your project with `YouTube Data API v3`
+go to [Google Cloud Platform](https://cloud.google.com) to create your project with `YouTube Data API v3`

 then create `OAuth 2.0 credential` with type `iOS`